 And, 183 years ago today, Peter Ilyich Tchaikovsky, the iconic Russian composer was born.
 Famous for his ballets like The Nutcracker, Swan Lake, Romeo and Juliet, and The Sleeping Beauty—he also wrote popular classical works including the famous 1812 Overture (the one with the cannon fire often played on Independence Day).

-He became the most popular Russian composer of all time, and the first whose music made a lasting impression internationally, bolstered by his appearances as a guest conductor in Europe and the America, until his death at 53 years old.
-WATCH a short bio to hear a couple highlights… (1840)
+He became the most popular Russian composer of all time, and the first whose music made a lasting impression internationally, bolstered by his appearances as a guest conductor in Europe and America, until his death at 53 years old.
+WATCH a short bio to hear a couple of highlights… (1840)

 SHARE the Milestones, Memories, and Music…